 Vintage postcard image of Michigan Boulevard, Chicago‘Here Comes the Hybrid Bus’ by K.G.
 Jackson The Society December 4, 2018 Beauty, Humor, Poetry, The Environment 5 Comments Here Comes the Hybrid Bus Here comes that brand new hybrid bus Round the street so pretty; It’s length so long it makes the turn, And bends right round the city.
 It’s certainly looking very clean, All spic and span and bright; Too bad that not a single soul Is riding it tonight!
 A Small Rain Is Falling A small rain is falling, Making little sounds, Dribbling down the eaves spout, Seeping in the ground, Like trickling from a faucet Barely open, Dripping down.
 The feeling leaves me breathless As I look around my room At the memories that surround me, All the joy and all the gloom.
 But the gentle rain removes me Momentarily from this place, And lifts my heart to other realms And states of certain grace.
 I Saw a Little Baby I saw a little baby Who knew more than I knew, About the living essence— What’s true beyond issue.
 Of teeming, moving aspect, Of a million morning suns, This newly living, breathing, Miraculous someone.
 K.G.
 Jackson is retired from the mental health field, resides in Elmhurst, IL and enjoys the written word in all its forms.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 5 Responses Joseph Tessitore December 4, 2018 How charming is all of this?
 Even “The Hybrid Bus” -which I didn’t get – had me smiling.
 It obviously got me on some level!
 As I read these, I began to suspect that a child was writing them.
 Reply Bruce Wren December 4, 2018 First time I read this poet here, but as Mr Tessitore says, very charming!
 Simple but elegant.
 I just loved the Hybrid Bus: so true!
 Kudos!
 Reply David Paul Behrens December 4, 2018 I don’t know what the masters of meter or the syllable counting nitpickers would say, but I think these poems are cool.
 Reply James A. Tweedie December 4, 2018 There are different awards for different poems.
 These win the “Made Me Smile” award.
 Congratulations K.G.
 Here’s your statuette.
 Please limit your acceptance speech to 15 seconds or, if you promise to send more poems in the future, you may stretch it to 20 seconds.
 Reply Mark Stone December 4, 2018 K.G., Hello.
 I guess I would be the syllable counting nitpicker.
 1. Titles.
 I notice that all three titles are exactly the same as, or are very close to, the first line of the poem.
 Of course, there is precedent for this practice, such as “Shall I Compare Thee to a Summer’s Day?” by Shakespeare or “When I Have Fears that I May Cease To Be” by Keats.
 However, it seems to me that having the title and the first line be the same is a lost opportunity.
 In a short poem, there is limited real estate and one must use every inch of it to express one’s message, in my opinion.
 Also, I have noticed from my visits to poetry websites that poets like ambiguity.
 So you could use the title for this purpose.
 For example, the title to the first poem could be something like: “Our City Planners at Work” or “Our Tax Dollars at Work.”
 This might raise the question about whether you are praising the city planners for bringing a new transportation workhorse into service, or being sarcastic because no one is riding the new hybrid bus.
 2. First poem.
 In line 3, I would remove the apostrophe from “It’s.”
 Also, I believe that “length so long” is redundant.
 Finally, one could smooth the meter of line 5 by changing it from “It’s certainly looking very clean” to “It certainly looks very clean.”
 Finally, I enjoyed the alliteration and consonance in lines 7 & 8.
 3. Second poem.
 Line 10 reads as follows: “At the memories that surround me,” I very much like the consonance in that line.
 One could improve the meter a bit by changing it to: “At the memories surrounding me,” 4.
 Third poem.
 In the fourth line, given the iambic meter, the word “issue” gets stressed on the second syllable.
 This is problematic (at least for me), since we normally stress the first syllable of that word.
 Since the word “true” is already in that line, I would make “true” the final word of that line, which would give you a solid rhyme with “knew.”
 Also, I like the sound of, and the alliteration in, the last four lines, but I notice that there is no verb.
 Of course, some say that not every line in a poem needs a verb, but to me it just seems odd in this case.
 5. It is a significant achievement to have one’s poems posted at SCP.
 Hope these comments are helpful.
 I look forward to reading more of your poems in the future.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.